LeetLLM

 Reading the formula

 At each step, look at every possible next token, pick the one with the highest probability, and commit to it.
-Simple and fast, but myopic, similar to choosing the next warehouse hop without checking whether the full route can still meet the SLA.
+Simple and fast, but myopic: the next-token winner can still start a weak full sequence.

-Here is a basic implementation of greedy decoding in PyTorch.
-It assumes a single prompt in the batch, a model whose forward call returns .logits, and an integer EOS token ID.
+This basic PyTorch implementation assumes a single prompt in the batch, a model whose forward call returns .logits, and an integer EOS token ID.
 The loop repeatedly takes the argmax token and stops when it reaches EOS or the maximum number of decoding steps:

 reading-the-formula.py